 Variants is the annual, peer-reviewed journal of The European Society for Textual Scholarship.
 It is published in Open Access via the OpenEdition platform at http://journals.openedition.org/variants.
 Individuals and institutions can subscribe to the journal by taking out membership in the Society which entitles them to a printed copy of the journal and immediate online access to the newest volume.
 A one-year moratorium applies to volumes in Open Access.

 The inaugural issue of Variants, edited by H.T.M.
 Van Vliet and P.M.W.
-Robinson, was published by Brepols (Turnhout, Belgium) in 2002.
+Robinson, was published by Brepols in 2002.
 It is no longer available in print.
-All subsequent volumes were published by Brill (previously: Rodopi).
-All back issues may be ordered directly from the publisher; please find a list of these issues here.
+Volumes 2/3 to 11 (2003 to 2014) were published by Brill (previously Rodopi).
+Back issues may still be ordered directly from the publisher.
+A complete list of issues published to date is available here.

 Variants 14-15.
 Textual Scholarship in the Twenty-First Century